Twelve Core Challenges and Fifty Rapid Responses

 The referendum does not determine a governing party.
 It determines the constitutional framework within which governments operate.
 Elections continue to decide policy.
 The referendum decides the rules that bind authority.

 This reflects established constitutional practice: democratic systems routinely distinguish between majority decision-making and the legal limits within which that authority operates.
-The Parity Accord extends this principle by embedding non-domination as a permanent constitutional condition.
+The Parity Accord extends this principle by embedding non-domination as a constitutional condition.

 47. Will Ulster still be British — or is British sovereignty extinguished?